Caryn Davies

 Davies has a degree from Harvard University (A.B.
 Psychology, 2005), a J.D.
 (Doctor of Law) from Columbia Law School (2013) and an MBA from Oxford University (2015).
-Davies is the most decorated Harvard Olympian in any sport.
+Davies is the most decorated Harvard Olympian in the sport of rowing.
 During 2013–2014, Davies served as a clerk to Judge Richard Clifton of the U.S. Court of Appeals for the 9th Circuit in Honolulu, Hawaii.
-She is currently an attorney with Goodwin Procter in Boston, Massachusetts.
+She was an attorney with Goodwin Procter in Boston, Massachusetts from 2015-2019, and is now an attorney in private practice.

 Early career

 Davies was recruited into rowing at 12 years of age.
 She started rowing competitively a year later in Australia in 1996, at the Friends' School in Hobart.
 A local rowing club also recruited her into single sculling, where groups of teenagers launched off a beach into tidal estuarine waters.
 Within six months she was the Tasmanian under-15 single sculls champion.
 Returning from Australia she continued with Cascadilla Boat Club and the Ithaca High School rowing team.
 In 1998, as a 16-year-old she competed in the world's biggest rowing race, the Head of the Charles in Boston.
 Because she had already placed in the top three in a junior race at the Canadian Henley the summer before the race, officials insisted on placing her, as the only junior, into the championship category of top senior international rowers; she put up a creditable performance by placing 16th.
 The following summer (1999) she made her first national team, coming second in the US junior eight in Plovdiv, Bulgaria, followed by a gold medal in a four at the junior world championships in Zagreb, Croatia, in 2000, the first gold medal ever by US Junior women.
 She also won the prestigious Stotesbury cup regatta and the Scholastic Rowing Association single sculls in both 1999 and 2000, and the USRowing Youth invitational in 2000, placing her as the top US junior female rower at the time she left high school.
 Caryn's brother Kenneth also represented the US as a junior rower, and well as rowing at Cornell University, achieving the position of Commodore of the Cornell Crew in his senior year and receiving All Ivy Academic Honors for all four years.